dvidelabs/flatcc/doc/binary-format.md

 Mixins also places some constraints on the involved types.
 It is not possible to mix in the same type twice because names would conflict and it would no longer be possible to do trivially cast a table or struct to one of its kinds.
-An empty table or struct could be mixed in to provide type information but such a type can also only be added once.
+An empty table could be mixed in to provide type information but such a type can also only be added once.

 Mixing in types introduces the risk of name conflicts.
 It is not valid